NantHealth/AngularJS-IE8-Shim/README.md

 # AngularJS 1.4+ IE8 shim

+# Prereqs

-  - jQuery must be included
+  - jQuery (1.*) must be included for IE8 (you can put this within IE Conditional tags if you want)
+  - ES5 Shim must be included

+# General

-  - Tested as of AngularJS 1.4.3
+  - Tested as of the latest AngularJS version # 1.4.3
   - Magic

 # How it works :: Installation